There is always something strange about certain photographs that is not evident when you take them.

 It was dusk and too dark to continue.
-We’d been enthusiastic those first days, continuing on in the dark, in shifts, using the arc lamps.
+We’d been enthusiastic those first days, continuing on in the dark, on shifts, using the arc lamps.

-Then after a week, realising having lights on made us target practise, and after several brushes with death, and the loss of all the bulbs being shot out, we got the message.
+Then after a week, having lights on made us target practise, and after sever brushes with death, and the loss of all the bulbs being shot out, we got the message.

 There was the odd marauder during the day, but we had the width of the river for safety.
 Now that had gone too, and we had lookouts posted, but seeing into the dense jungle was difficult.

 But we got through another night with no activity, and come morning, what looked like the entrance to a cave was not fifteen feet from us.

 All we had to was row over and check.